 The illustrations in the book are very simple and very well done.
 Ideal for children 7 years and up.

 Many research studies have shown that reading for pleasure is important for children’s academic success, mental health and even later economic success.
 Another study has shown reading aloud to a child along with play can help a child regulate and manage emotions and help with social-emotional development.
+You can inculcate the habit of reading by introducing your child to popular fairy tales and short moral stories when they’re young.
 This is the ideal time in a child life to foster a love of reading: find your child’s next great book in our list, then curl up on a sofa and read it together.